robjhyndman/ctv-TimeSeries/README.md

     [dataseries](https://cran.r-project.org/package=dataseries).
 -   [BETS](https://cran.r-project.org/package=BETS) provides access to the most important economic time series in Brazil.
+    [rbcb](https://cran.r-project.org/package=rbcb) is an R interface to access Brazilian Central Bank time series and other data.
 -   Data from Cryer and Chan (2010) are in the [TSA](https://cran.r-project.org/package=TSA) package.
 -   Data from Shumway and Stoffer (2011) are in the